bobquest33/PDF-Diff-Utility/README.txt

  pip install -r requirements.txt

 - Without Python Installed
-Install python redistributable from https://github.com/bobquest33/Win-7-Python-2.7.9-Distribution.git
+1. Install python redistributable from https://github.com/bobquest33/Win-7-Python-2.7.9-Distribution.git
+2. Open orig-prefix.txt in venv\Lib and update the path where you have extracted Python-2.7.9 distribution.

+Execution:

+Open command prompt and go to the path where this utility is present.

 Type at command prompt
  venv\activate

-Execution:
 python comparePdf.py <left>.pdf <right>.pdf

 Sample Output: